India Tourism Development Corporation

 The India Tourism Development Corporation (ITDC) is a hospitality, retail and education company owned by the Government of India, under the administration of the Ministry of Tourism.
-Established in 1966, it owns over 17 properties under the Ashok Group of Hotels brand, across India.
+Established in 1966, it currently owns over 4 properties under the Ashok Group of Hotels brand, across India.

-One of the hotels the government developed was the Akbar Hotel in Chanakyapuri, which was built from 1965-69.
+One of the hotels the government developed was the Akbar Hotel in Chanakyapuri, which was built from 1965 to 1969.
 It remained a hotel until the mid-1980's when it was converted into office space.
 There were plans in 2007 to convert it back into a hotel in time for the 2010 Commonwealth Games.

 List of properties

 Properties that are operated by the ITDC in 2022 were: